pattytonyoneill/archeology-company/README.md

   - Irish Grover and Rock salt are the fonts used in this website with cursive as a backup in case one of the fonts does not import correctly.
 The client wanted an Gaelic looking font.

 - _Imagery:_
   -The main image for the website is important because it conveys the fact that it is an archeological company with a picture of an old structure that would be surveyed by the company.
 It is designed to get the users attention.
 The additional imagery is to give an idea of what the company is doing when  Test Trenching,Site Evaluation, Geophysical Survey or doing Digital Archeology .
+This imagery was provided by the company.
+Hero-image came from stockvault.net.
+Archeology piscture used on contact us page background was from freeimages.com.
+The rest of the images came from publicdomainpictures.net.

 - _Wireframes:_

   -You can find my home page wireframes at [this link](wireframes/home-page.pdf) -You can find my Laws Regarding Archeology Wirefram at [this link](wireframes/laws.pdf) -You can find my FAQ Wireframe at [this link](wireframes/faq.pdf) -You can find my Contact Wireframe at [this link](wireframes/contact-us.pdf)
 ## Features:

 - _Responsive on all device sizes_